mozilla/glam/docs/deployment.md

 GLAM has a 3-stage deployment:

-1. **Dev**: Deployments to the development server happen automatically for all commits that land on the `master` branch
+1. **Dev**: Deployments to the development server happen automatically for all commits that land on the `main` branch
 2. **Stage**: Deployments to the staging server happen automatically for tags of the form `m<integer>` or of the [CalVer](http://calver.org/) format `YYYY.MM.N` where `N` is a zero-based counter for the number of tags during